EiriasValar/FF4FE-Tracker/README.md

 # Development

 The tracker is written in [Elm](https://elm-lang.org/), compiled to JavaScript.

-It very trivially uses [elm-spa](https://elm-spa.dev): as development progressed it became clear that the tracker would only ever be a single logical page.
+As there's only a single logical page, no navigation infrastructure is implemented (anymore).

 [Elm Bootstrap](http://elm-bootstrap.info/) is used just for the Dropdown module, to allow for dropdown options with non-string values (used when setting a random objective).
 The "bootstrap" stylesheet is a heavily-gutted version to handle just the dropdown elements, with nothing particularly Bootstrap-y about them.
 This dependency could be entirely ripped out with a bit of work to recreate the Dropdown element.